Nellie Kate Grout1

 Ernest George Berkeley Maxse was born on 18 November 1863.1 He was the son of Lt.-Col. Sir Henry FitzHardinge Berkeley Maxse and Auguste von Rudloff.1 He married, firstly, Sarah Alice Nottage-Miller, daughter of Thomas Nottage-Miller, on 5 May 1888.1 He married, secondly, Mary Louisa Turle, daughter of Arthur Turle, on 7 May 1914.1 He died on 13 March 1943 at age 79.1

-Ernest George Berkeley Maxse held the office of Vice-Consul to Algiers between 1891 and 1894.1 He held the office of Consul to Continental Greece between 1894 and 1897.1 He held the office of Consul to Samoa between 1897 and 1900.1 He gained the rank of officer in 1899 in the service of the Naval Brigade of Samoa.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1899.1 He held the office of Consul to the Island of Reunion between 1900 and 1912.1 He held the office of Consul-General to Valaparaiso between 1912 and 1913.1 He held the office of Consul-General to the Netherlands in 1913.1 He was invested as a Fellow, Royal Geographical Society (F.R.G.S.).1 He fought in the First World War, as an Admiralty Control Officer and Military Control Officer in Holland.1 He held the office of Consul-General to Zurich in 1919.1 He held the office of Consul-General to the Principality of Liechtenstein in 1921.1
+He held the office of Vice-Consul to Algiers between 1891 and 1894.1 He held the office of Consul to Continental Greece between 1894 and 1897.1 He held the office of Consul to Samoa between 1897 and 1900.1 He gained the rank of officer in 1899 in the Naval Brigade of Samoa.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1899.1 He held the office of Consul to the Island of Reunion between 1900 and 1912.1 He held the office of Consul-General to Valaparaiso between 1912 and 1913.1 He held the office of Consul-General to the Netherlands in 1913.1 He was appointed Fellow, Royal Geographical Society (F.R.G.S.)1 He fought in the First World War, as an Admiralty Control Officer and Military Control Officer in Holland.1 He held the office of Consul-General to Zurich in 1919.1 He held the office of Consul-General to the Principality of Liechtenstein in 1921.1

 Children of Ernest George Berkeley Maxse and Sarah Alice Nottage-Miller